MathlaALw/EnforcingSchemaLevelAccessCompanyDatabase/README.md

 **Identify the security flaws:**

-• No separation between development and production
+**• No separation between development and production**

+Adil was allowed to test directly in the production environment, which led to accidental data loss and exposure of sensitive information.

-• Full access given to developers
+**• Full access given to developers**

+Adil had full control over the production database, including data manipulation and user management.

-• No schema-level restrictions
+**• No schema-level restrictions**

+There were no schema-level restrictions, allowing Adil to create and modify objects in any schema without oversight.
+This led to confusion and permission issues for the HR team.

-• Lack of role-based permission control
+**• Lack of role-based permission control**

+Adil had unrestricted access to create roles and logins, which allowed him to grant excessive permissions to other users without proper authorization or oversight.

 **3. Suggested Solutions**